amomen9/SQLServer-DBA-Tools/README.md

 T-SQL Scripts

-License: Please do whatever you wish with these files!!! :D If you wish to contribute to the codes or have any suggestions or want to report a flaw, please give me an email at amomen@gmail.com
+License: Please do whatever you wish with these files!!! :D Just please include the Author tag.
+If you wish to contribute to the codes or have any suggestions or want to report a flaw, please give me an email at amomen@gmail.com